A2UI vs. Vercel AI SDK (2026 Edition): Architecture Deep Dive & Selection Guide

 This is the key decision factor for 2026.

-• On Web, it renders as a Web Component or React component.
+- On Web, it maps to standard Web Components or React cards.

-• On iOS, it renders as a native SwiftUI view.
+- On iOS, the native rendering engine compiles it to a SwiftUI view.

-• On Android, it renders as a Jetpack Compose view.
+- On Android, it renders as a native Jetpack Compose view.

 Code Showdown